For the current outdoor fire rating, go here.

 Store your pump on a flat surface near the water’s edge, ensuring that the intake hose can reach clear water.
 Position the hose for easy uncoiling and ensure the nozzle can be attached immediately.
 Keep your pump full of gas and have additional gas at-the-ready.
 Identify who on your property is able to start and operate your pump.
 Regularly start the pump to ensure it is working properly, and practice using it.

-Whether or not you have a pump, ensure quick and easy access to a connected garden hose and large buckets.
+Whether or not you have a pump, ensure quick and easy access to a connected garden hose and a good supply large buckets.
+These are the quickest way to respond to a small fire before it grows out of control.

 Get low and get out.
 Leave your belongings.
 Stop, drop and roll if your clothes are on fire.
 Stay well clear of any flammable gas or liquid containers, particularly propane.
 Execute your plan.
 Never re-enter a burning building.